 Your First Pelvic Exam

-If you have never had a pelvic exam before, let your doctor know when making your appointment.
+If you have never had an ob-gyn exam before, let your doctor know when making your appointment.
 For your first pelvic exam, it is normal to be nervous, especially when you do not know what to expect.
 Teen pelvic exams are unlikely and doctors do not recommend the exam until a woman is in her early 20s.
 The process is conducted for teens only if your doctor thinks there is a problem or you have uncomfortable symptoms, such as abnormal bleeding or pelvic pain.

 The whole procedure only takes about 5 to 10 minutes.
 Some parts of the exam may be uncomfortable, but it should not be painful.
 If you feel real discomfort, please let your doctor know right away.
 Your doctor will do his or her best to make things more comfortable.
 Your Queens, NYC gynecologist will answer any questions you may have and make you feel at ease during this simple and necessary procedure.